chrpuf/smarthome-nuki/README.md

 * `bridge_callback_ip`: IP address of the TCP dispatcher which is handling the Bridge callback requests.
 By default, the local IP address is used
 * `bridge_callback_port` : Port number of the TCP dispatcher.
 By default, port number 8090 is used.

+*This information can be set via the Nuki App

 ## item.conf

 ### nukiId